front-end-foundations/FlexNav/README.md

 }
 ```

 Note the units for specifying font weight - a number between 100 and 900.
-This allows us to access the full range of weights available in a font.
+This allows us to access the full range of weights available in a font instead of the single weight we get with `font-weight: bold`.

 Add an `active` class to the first anchor tag in the navbar: